Organism, Causative Agent, or Etiologic Agent

 Recent Texas Trends

 Since 1991, Texas has experienced a steady decline in the incidence of acute hepatitis B. Currently only acute hepatitis B is reportable in Texas.
-Reported incidence for acute hepatitis B in 2012 was 170.
+Reported incidence for acute hepatitis B in 2013 was 142 cases.
 This is the lowest number of acute hepatitis B cases reported in Texas.
-This overall decline was greatest among children and adolescent groups under the age of 18 years.
-Adults ages 18 and older have consistently made up the majority of hepatitis B cases in Texas.
-Only acute hepatitis B is reportable in Texas.
+Adults ages 18 and older have consistently made up the majority of acute hepatitis B cases in Texas.